Petitions Signed

 Isn’t he the Joe Hunt from Billionaire Boys Club movies?

-Yes, the same.
-But movies often get the facts wrong.
+Yes, he is.
+But Hollywood often gets the facts wrong.

 I saw on TV that this guy is a murderer!
 How can you try to free someone who is a murderer?